-In this post, you will learn about some of the key concepts in relation to data storytelling and why data scientists / data analyst should acquire this skill.
+In this blog post, you will learn about some of the key concepts in relation to data storytelling and why data scientists / data analyst should acquire this skill.
 Data storytelling is one of the key skills which data scientists would need to acquire in order to do a great job in representing the data with story.
 Most of the time, it has been seen that data scientists merely present multiple plots with the sole aim of showing the logic and reasoning.
 However, it is equally important to represent the data as story as it results in an emotional connect with stakeholders and help them make the decisions.
 Thus, data scientists must acquire the data storytelling skills to do a great job.

 - Data preparation